mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 **19. What do you see as the biggest benefits of "Comprehensive Weight Classes"?
 (Check all that apply)**
-- [ ] Reduces Excessive Ballast: Gives all pilots a class they can fly in with little to no ballast.
+- [ ] Improves Safety: Gives all pilots a class they can fly in with little to no ballast.
 - [ ] Maximizes Fairness: Pilots only compete against others with a similar all-up weight.
 - [ ] Promotes Innovation: Creates market demand for high-performance wings across all size categories.
 - [ ] Promotes Small Wings: Specifically creates a protected, competitive market for XXS/XS wings which currently seem to be underdeveloped.